OpenTranslationBible/open-bible/en-GB/54.1 Timothy/md/1-timothy-05.md

 ## 1 Timothy 5:15

-for some have already turned away to follow Satan.
+for some have already strayed and now follow Satan.

 ## 1 Timothy 5:16